-Dr. Stahl graduated from the Virginia-Maryland Regional College of Veterinary Medicine in 1989.
+Dr. Stahl graduated from University of Richmond with a BS in biology in 1985.
+He then earned his Doctorate in Veterinary Medicine from the Virginia-Maryland Regional College of Veterinary Medicine in 1989.
 He became board certified in avian medicine in 1996.
-Dr Stahl is currently an adjunct professor in avian and exotic animal medicine at the Virginia Maryland Regional College of Veterinary Medicine.
-He is a co-founder and former chief of staff at the Eastern Exotic Veterinary Center where he served the greater Washington, D.C. area for the past 16 years.
+Dr. Stahl is currently an adjunct professor of avian and exotic animal medicine at the Virginia-Maryland Regional College of Veterinary Medicine.

-Dr. Costanzo is excited about pursuing his residency in Avian Medicine and Surgery at SEAVS and exploring what the DC Metro srea has to offer.
-He shares his house with his dog,two cats, a sulcata tortoise, a snapping turtle, and a spiny-tailed iguana.
+Dr. Costanzo is excited about continuing his residency in Avian Medicine and Surgery at SEAVS and exploring what the DC Metro area has to offer.
+He shares his house with his dog,two cats, a sulcata tortoise, a snapping turtle, a hawk-headed parrot, and a spiny-tailed iguana.

 Alissa Pritchard, LVT

 Alissa started as a veterinary assistant in 2002.
 She graduated from the NVCC veterinary technology program in 2004 and has been working as a licensed technician ever since.
 Alissa has a lifetime of experience with animals from her vast array of pets.

 Alissa has always taken in sick and neglected animals and currently lives with a canary, two crested geckos, a uromastyx, a bearded dragon, three rats, two monitor lizards, a leopard gecko and two cats.
 She is affectionately known as “Rat Girl” reflecting her strong interest in rat cuddling, husbandry and rehabilitation.